bozerkins/clickhouse-client/README.md

 );
 ```

-This method actually accepts data not only from a file, but from a stream.
+This method actually accepts data not only from a file, but from any php stream resource.
 Thus we can import data from other places, like memory (or anything that can be represented as a stream, really).

 ```php